 There were some projects at this year’s NICAR that I was told really raised the bar relative to past data journalism efforts: big data, new types of data, and pushing the envelope in terms of presentation.
 Here’s a couple that stood out.

-The data team over at the Center for Investigative Reporting, Eric Sagara and Scott Pham, did some intense work digging into satellite data to illuminate how wildfires in California spread, earning a Philip Meyer award for data reporting.
+The data team over at the Center for Investigative Reporting - Eric Sagara, Scott Pham, Sinduja Rangarajan and Julia Smith - did some intense work digging into satellite data to illuminate how wildfires in California spread, and presenting those patterns with an interactive map alongside a narrative, earning a Philip Meyer award for data reporting for their efforts.
 With tinderbox woods close to urban areas in California, the danger has been exacerbated by years of drought and has in recent years yielded some startlingly rapid destruction.

 This project featured: